dereuromark/cakephp-tags/docs/README.md

     return (new CustomSlugger())->slug($tag);
 }
 ```

-Note: Do not mix this with the deprecated `'slugBehavior'` config for TagsTable, as this will create invalid records.

 ### UUIDs
 By default, the plugin works with AIIDs (auto-incremental IDs).
 This usually suffices, as the tags are usually not exposes via ID, but via slug.